Veterans Educational Assistance

 - Disabled Veterans that were discharged from active duty for a service-connected disability

 - Eligible Dependent: sons, daughters, wives, and husbands of deceased or totally and permanently disabled veterans whose death or disability occurred while in military service

 - Eligible Selected Reserves and the National Guard

 Veterans and eligible recipients enrolling in approved courses must:

 - Pursue the exact curriculum for your program listed in the VGCC catalog.
-To have classes certified outside of your program, you must present an In-Lieu of form to certifying official.

 - Maintain satisfactory academic progress, attendance and conduct for continuing eligibility of payments.

 - Records of progress are kept by the College on veteran and non-veteran students alike.
 Progress records are furnished at the end of each scheduled school term and will be evaluated to determine student's eligibility status.